 - In the agreed timeframe:

 Chairs or Co-Chairs and/or Vice-Chairs are chosen on the basis of their knowledge and experience.
-They can be selected by a committee; IIAC can request volunteers; or on occasion IIAC will approach an individual to act as a Chair.
-IIAC tries to ensure that, at any given time, Chairs – like committee members – come from a range of different firms and firm types across all its committees so that no member firm or firm type has undue workload or influence.
-Standing Committee chairs usually have terms of one or two years.
+Committee chairs usually have terms of one or two years.
 Working Groups may not have Chairs, and terms are more informal.

 What can I expect of my committee Chair?

-- Guide meeting discussions, with IIAC staff/committee secretary assistance, ensuring that all members have an opportunity to be heard
+- Guide meeting discussions, with IIAC staff/Committee secretary’s assistance, ensuring that all members have an opportunity to be heard

 - Help, with IIAC staff, summarize action agreed to during the course of the meeting to confirm broad member understanding